df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/systems/tot-custom.md

 - Fashionist
 - Improved Quality of Life (IQoL)

 (?
-Notice that the author doesn't list Whiskey's Acessory Wardrobe ?)
+Notice that the author doesn't list either "Whiskey's Acessory Wardrobe" or "Whiskey's High Heels System" as incompatible ?)